 Unfortunately, in the past couple of years, a lot of young, suburban white kids are dying in droves because of fentanyl and all this other stuff, heroin, and opioids.
 Black people have been dying for years in the inner cities from these same drugs.
-Fentanyl is “China White”, and that came through in the seventies, eighties and nineties — and wiped a whole drove of people out.
+Fentanyl is “China White,” and that came through in the 70s, 80s, and 90s — and wiped a whole drove of people out.
 Same drug, just under a different name.
 When it was killing mostly Black people, there was nothing.
 Now it’s killing the young white kids?
 “Oh, we need to do something about this.
 It’s a crisis.”

 I watched my mom go through that when I managed the liquor store and my mom was cooking for us over in the deli.
 I noticed that she started hanging out with her old friends again and she started using again.
 I did not want to see my mom go back to jail.
 So I took the day off, went back to her probation officer, and said, “Look, my mom is back on heroin again.
 Before you go put my mother back in prison, please get my mother some help.”